unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 ![Quadlock Pins](pics/QUADLOCK_small.png)

 Cabling on the Blue (SWD) Dual Filter Board:<BR>
-(Note: this also matches the "new" green board)
+(Note: this also matched the "new" green board)

 <B>CAN1 is connected to the RCD330</B>
 * GREEN	 CAN High